IFB-ElixirFr/biosphere/docs/projets.md

  2. access specialized resources, such as high-memory VMs (`BigMem`) or high-frequency processors (`HighFreq`),
  3. switch to an available site in case of a failure at one of the locations.

+!!!
+Note

     The list of sites and their available resources can be viewed on the Biosphere portal under the system [status page](https://biosphere.france-bioinformatique.fr/cloud/system_status).